Om-SEHAT/omsehat-hw/README.md

 ## 🚀 How It Works

-1. Power on the device.
+1. Power on the device
-2. Connect to the OmSehat app in `/front_counter/config`
+2. Connect to the OmSehat app
-3. Send a command like:
+3. Send a command via MQTT

-   - `start mlx` → get temperature
-   - `start pulse` → get heart rate

-4. Data is sent back via MQTT.
+4. Data is sent back via MQTT

 ## 📎 Links